February 2025

 Instructions

-Defrost the frozen puff pastries at normal temperature for 10-20 minutes.
+Defrost the frozen puff pastries at room temperature for 10–20 minutes.

 Add water and lentils to a cooker and place it on high heat.